acidonper/jump-app-gitops/README.md

 ## Quick Start

-If the priority is making use of this solution and not waste any time, the following procedure install _Jump App_ and configure CI/CD and GitOps solutions automatically:
+_Jump App_ architecture contains three environments (dev, pre and pro) where the application is deployed automatically.
+If the priority is making use of this solution with three environments and not waste any time, the following procedure install _Jump App_ and configure CI/CD and GitOps solutions automatically:

 - Download submodules